 Fact sheet: Say NO to Millennium coal export terminal

-The Millennium Bulk Terminal (MBT) is a proposed coal export terminal in Longview, Washington that would export to Asia from mines in the Powder River Basin (PRB) of Montana and Wyoming.
-The Washington State Department of Ecology recently released a draft Environmental Impact Statement (EIS) analyzing the impacts of the MBT for public comment.
+The Millennium Bulk Terminal (MBT) is a proposed coal export facility in Longview, Washington that would export coal to Asia from mines in the Powder River Basin (PRB) of Montana and Wyoming.
+The Army Corps of Engineers recently released a draft Environmental Impact Statement (EIS) analyzing the impacts of the MBT for public comment.

-If permitted, the terminal would add 44 million tons of coal per year – that’s 16 additional full-length coal trains each day (half full, half empty) – to the rail lines through Billings, Livingston, Bozeman, Helena, Missoula, and other Montana towns.
+If permitted, the terminal would add 44 million tons of coal per year – that’s 16 additional full-length coal trains each day (eight full, eight empty) – to the rail lines through Billings, Livingston, Bozeman, Helena, Missoula, and other Montana towns.
 The journey from PRB mines to Longview is approximately 1,100 rail miles.
-Unfortunately, the draft EIS grossly underrepresents the effects this terminal would have on Montana’s rail communities.
+Unfortunately, the draft EIS completely ignores the effects this terminal would have on Montana’s rail communities.

 In 2011, there were six proposed Pacific Northwest coal export terminals to ship Montana and Wyoming coal to Asia.
-Today, only two remain.
+Today, only one remains.
 Over the next few months, we have the opportunity to get to 100% and send a decisive message that the future of our region is one of clean energy, not fossil fuel extraction for the sake of export.

-Of the original 6 proposed Pacific Northwest coal export terminals, four have been defeated in recent years.
-The fight is on to defeat the last two and prevent decades of costly new coal-export infrastructure.
+Of the original six proposed Pacific Northwest coal export terminals, five have been defeated in recent years.
+The fight is on to defeat the last one and prevent decades of costly new coal-export infrastructure.

 How would Millennium Bulk Terminals Impact Montana?